Accredited by the BPS, a two-year full-time professional training course leading to qualification as an Educational Psychologist.

 Who should study this course?

-The programme is aimed at applicants who wish to train as educational psychologists.
-Applicants have a wide variety of previous qualifications, experience and employment history.
+The course is ideal if you wish to train as an educational psychologist.
+You should have a wide variety of previous qualifications, experience and employment history.

 - Learning experiences in the university are closely linked with those from a series of practical placements in local authority psychological services.